frost19k/Dockerfiles/README.md

 - Upstream repository: https://github.com/OWASP/Amass

-- This image differs from the official in ways
+- This image differs from the official in two ways
   1. It runs `amass` as root inside the container
   2. It outputs to `/amass` instead of `/.config/amass`